 - Become familiar with all the rules and procedures provided in this handbook and commit to following them. - Prepare the teams by reviewing procedures and rules. - At regional and state competitions, the coach or designee will serve as a Judge in the room each time their team battles. - Conduct practice battles which follow OBOB protocol.
 Practice questions are not provided by OBOB.
 Please note that it is strongly suggested that local competitions follow the same rules and procedures used at the regional and state tournaments.
-This will help students to become familiar with the rules that will be followed at the regional and state competitions. - Encourage and moderate discussions about the books. - Encourage as many student participants and teams as possible at the school level. - Direct teams in writing their own practice questions if additional questions are desired. - Offer moral support to the Moderator during battles and help manage audience behavior. - Must secure adult supervision for the team at all regional and state competitions. - Reinforce that the focus of this program is to celebrate the love of reading, and promote good sportsmanship for both teams and spectators. - Must bring a complete set of books (traditional paper copy, no electronic versions) to regional and state competitions. - May need to provide volunteer(s) at regional and state, if requested by the regional manager. - Communicate and confirm attendance at Regional and State competitions.
-Note that team members must be available to battle during the entire time of Regional and State tournaments. - Check in when the whole OBOB team arrives at tournament.
-If one (or more) team members may not be photographed, this information must be provided at registration. - Follow the specific guidelines provided for coaches at the Regional and State competitions.
+This will help students to become familiar with the rules that will be followed at the regional and state competitions. - Encourage and moderate discussions about the books. - Encourage as many student participants and teams as possible at the school level. - Direct teams in writing their own practice questions if additional questions are desired. - Offer moral support to the Moderator during battles and help manage audience behavior. - Must secure adult supervision for the team at all regional and state competitions. - Reinforce that the focus of this program is to celebrate the love of reading, and promote good sportsmanship for both teams and spectators. - Must bring a complete set of books (traditional paper copy, no electronic versions) to regional and state competitions. - Provide a volunteer to be a moderator, score keeper or timer at regional and state tournaments, if requested by the regional manager.
+Registration for a team that does not provide a volunteer may not be allowed to compete. - Communicate and confirm attendance at Regional and State competitions.
+Note that team members must be available to battle during the entire time of Regional and State tournaments.

-• Attend the mandatory volunteer training prior to the Regional and State (if attending) Competitions.
+- Check in when the whole OBOB team arrives at tournament.
+If one (or more) team members may not be photographed, this information must be provided at registration.
+Check-in includes providing signed good sportsmanship statements for team members and parents and the coach. - Follow the specific guidelines provided for coaches at the Regional and State competitions. - Attend the mandatory volunteer training prior to the Regional and State (if attending) Competitions.